u7805486/PeakNote/Personas_UserStory.md

 **Scenario:**
 During a team meeting, project manager shares important updates in English.
 To ensure understands, they need a translation of the content for team members whose first language is not English.

+#### **User Story 6: Seamless Integration with Skype for Business**

+**As an** IT administrator,
+**I want the** AI meeting assistant to integrate seamlessly with Skype for Business,
+**so that** users can utilize its features without additional setup.

+**Scenario:**
+During a company-wide meeting, employees use Skype for Business for communication.
+The IT administrator ensures that the AI meeting assistant is available without requiring manual configuration, allowing users to access transcription and summarization features effortlessly.

 ---

 ### **Requirements Elicitation**